Californians' Attitudes Toward Same-Sex Marriage

 - Similar trends in public opinion are evident nationwide.

-Sixteen states and the District of Columbia have legalized same-sex marriage.
-Growing acceptance is also reflected in national polls: recent surveys by ABC News/Washington Post, Bloomberg, CBS News, Gallup, NBC News/Wall Street Journal, and the Pew Research Center, among others, find majorities of adults in favor of allowing same-sex marriage.
+Same-sex marriage is now legal in the District of Columbia and 19 states; in 10 of these states it became legal after the June 2013 Supreme Court decision.
+In 12 additional states, court decisions in favor of same-sex marriage are being appealed.
+Growing acceptance among the public is reflected in numerous national polls: surveys by ABC News/Washington Post, Bloomberg, CBS News/New York Times, Gallup, NBC News/Wall Street Journal, and the Pew Research Center, among others, find majorities of adults in favor of allowing same-sex marriage.